MotionlessPeri/xd-rt/external/embree/doc/README.md

 To work around this issue we recommend:

 - Do not use local memory inside kernels that trace rays.
 In this case the DPC++ compiler knows that no local memory pointer can exist and will optimize generic loads.
 As this is typically the case for renderers, generic pointer will typically not cause issues.

 - Indirectly callable functions may still cause problems, even if your kernel does not use local memory.
-Thus best use SYCL pointers like sycl::global\_ptr`<T>`{=html} and sycl::private\_ptr`<T>`{=html} in indirectly callable functions to avoid generic address space usage.
+Thus best use SYCL pointers like sycl::global\_ptr`<ScalarType>`{=html} and sycl::private\_ptr`<ScalarType>`{=html} in indirectly callable functions to avoid generic address space usage.

 - You can also enforce usage of global pointers using the following DPC++ compile flags:
   `-cl-intel-force-global-mem-allocation -cl-intel-no-local-to-generic`.

 Embree Tutorials
 ================

 Embree comes with a set of tutorials aimed at helping users understand how Embree can be used and extended.
 There is a very basic minimal that can be compiled as both C and C++, which should get new users started quickly.
 All other tutorials exist in an Intel® ISPC and C++ version to demonstrate the two versions of the API.
 Look for files named `tutorialname_device.ispc` for the Intel® ISPC implementation of the tutorial, and files named `tutorialname_device.cpp` for the single ray C++